MaddTheSane/PlayerPRO/README.md

 ###Additional Notes

-Refrain from accessing the MADDriverRec struct directly: the size may differ from the compiled version due to differences in preprocessor macros.
+Refrain from accessing the `MADDriverRec` struct directly: the size may differ from the compiled version due to differences in preprocessor macros.
 This will most likely to be an issue on Linux/UNIX platforms.

 ##Installation

 To install this on Unix derivatives like Linux, follow the instructions in **INSTALL**.
 Note that Unix support is lacking at the moment.

-To build the PlayerPRO application and library on OS X, either type `make` in Terminal or open the PPMacho project or PlayerPRO Workspace.
+To build the PlayerPRO application and library on OS X, either type `make` in Terminal or open the PPMacho project or the PlayerPRO Workspace.

 A Microsoft Visual C++ is available for those building on Windows.